We are issuing this statement to outline what we are doing in response to COVID-19.

 If a pupil fails to complete the BPTC or BTT satisfactorily, it is for the AETO to determine whether they are willing to continue to fund the pupil through an extended non-practising period of pupillage.
 The AETO will need to consider, in line with our guidance, how long they are prepared to continue funding the pupil and extending the non-practising period, and address it in the written pupillage agreement (which is now a mandatory requirement).

 So that we can direct our resources in the most efficient way, rather than calling us, please continue to monitor this webpage.

 Pupils and chambers / Authorised Education Training Organisations (AETOs) providing pupillages

-On Friday 20 March, we published a set of FAQs covering our position on a range of issues associated with the administration, supervision and training of those currently undertaking pupillage.
+We have published a set of FAQs covering our position on a range of issues associated with the administration, supervision and training of those currently undertaking pupillage.

-As our staff are all working at home, it may take longer than usual for items such as original certificates to reach us.
+As our staff are working at home, it may take longer than usual for items such as original certificates to reach us.
 Please post your mail to our usual High Holborn address and our internal redirection arrangements will ensure that it reaches the correct members of our team.